gatsbyjs/gatsby/docs/docs/how-plugins-apis-are-run.md

 - **browserAPIs**: List of browser APIs that this plugin implements
 - **ssrAPIs**: List of SSR APIs that this plugin implements

-In addition, you also create a lookup from api to the plugins that implement it and save this to redux as `api-to-plugins`.
+In addition, you also create a lookup from API to the plugins that implement it and save this to redux as `api-to-plugins`.
 This is implemented in [load-plugins/validate.js](https://github.com/gatsbyjs/gatsby/blob/8029c6647ab38792bb0a7c135ab4b98ae70a2627/packages/gatsby/src/bootstrap/load-plugins/validate.js#L106)

 ## apiRunInstance